gnif/LookingGlass/doc/install.rst

 Configuration Widget
 ~~~~~~~~~~~~~~~~~~~~

-The Configuration Widget is accessible through the Overlay mode.
+The Configuration Widget is accessible through the Overlay Mode.
 The
 widget has multiple tabs that allow setting a variety of modes and
-parameters for the application.
+parameters for Looking Glass at runtime.

 Settings tab
 ^^^^^^^^^^^^

-- Performance Metrics: Enabling this will turn on the Metrics Graphs
+- Performance Metrics: A toggle for the Performance Metrics Widget.
-  Widget.
-Multiple graphs can be enabled and they will stack vertically.
+  Multiple graphs are available, and they will stack vertically.
-- EGL: Modify EGL features such as the algorithm used for scaling and
+- EGL: Modify EGL features, such as the algorithm used for scaling, and
-  enabling night vision mode.
+  night vision mode.

-Changes in the Settings tab are not persistent and will change back to
+Changes in the Settings tab are not persistent, and will change back to
 their default values when the client is restarted.

 EGL Filters tab
 ^^^^^^^^^^^^^^^

-The EGL Filters tab is a GUI for enabling, configuring and ordering
+The EGL Filters tab contains options for toggling, configuring, and ordering
-the post-processing filter stack.
-Each filter can be expanded to open
+post-processing filters.
+Each filter can be expanded to open its settings.
-its settings.
 Filters can also be re-ordered by dragging them up or down.
-Filters application is cumulative, and order is important (e.g. applying CAS
+Filters are applied
+from top to bottom, keep this in mind when ordering them. (applying CAS before
-before FSR might have different results than the reverse).
-Users are
+FSR might have different results than the reverse).
+Users are encouraged to
-encouraged to experiment with the order and parameters to achieve optimal
+experiment with the order and parameters to achieve optimal results.
+The
-results.
-The currently available filters include:
+currently available filters include:

-- Downscaler: Filter for downscaling resolution.
-Can be used to undo the
+-  Downscaler: Filter for downscaling the host resolution.
+Can be used to undo
-  poor upscaling that some games implement such that it can then
-  be better upscaled using FSR (see below).
-The filter has a pixel-size setting
+   poor upscaling on the VM to better utilize AMD FSR (see below).
+The filter
-  that is used to set the effective downscaling ratio and can be set to use
+   has a pixel-size setting that is used to set the effective downscaling ratio,
-  different downscaling algorithms.
+   and a configurable interpolation algorithm.

-- AMD FidelityFX Super Resolution (FSR): Filter implementing  a rendering
+-  AMD FidelityFX Super Resolution (FSR): A spatial upcaling filter that works
-  technique for upscaling resolution.
-FSR works by accepting the original
-  frames (on the guest) at lower resolution, then applying a spatial upscaling
-  algorithm in the client to make the final result look as though it is
-  rendered in high-resolution.
-The FSR filter interface allows for fine
-  tuning the sharpness factor of the algorithm and shows the equivalent
+   on low resolution frames from the guest VM and intelligently upscales to a
+   higher resolution.
+The filter sharpness is tunable, and displays the
-  quality mode based on the ratio between the original frame resolution
+   equivalent AMD quality mode based on the resolution difference.
-  and the client resolution.

 -  AMD FidelityFX Contrast Adaptive Sharpening (CAS): Filter that
    increases visual quality by applying a sharpening algorithm to the
-  frame.
+   video.
 CAS can sometimes restore detail lost in a typical upscaling
    application.
-The CAS filter interface has an adjustable sharpness
+Has adjustable sharpness setting.
-  control.

-The filter stack settings and order can be saved to presets so that it
+The filter settings and order can be saved to presets so that it can be restored
-can be conveniently recalled at a later time.
-As filter settings are
-usually application specific, multiple presets can be defined for each
+at a later time.
+As filter settings are usually application specific, multiple
-case scenario.
-To save a preset, click on "Save preset as..." and enter
+presets can be defined for each case scenario.
+To save a preset, click on "Save
-a preset name.
-Presets are recalled by selecting them in the "Preset name"
+preset as..." and enter a preset name.
+Presets are loaded by selecting them in
-pull down.
+the "Preset name" pull down.
 Presets are persistent and are stored on disk at
 ``$XDG_CONFIG_HOME/looking-glass/presets``.

 .. warning::